Sign up to our Newsletter

 Complete Law School

-Once you've completed the LSAT and been accepted into law school, you must acquire your law degree.
+Once you've completed the LSAT or GRE and been accepted into law school, you must complete your law degree.
+Many students also explore ways to gain extra support with your application to ease the transition.
 If you're taking a full-time course load, law school takes three years to complete.
 In law school, students take classes in administrative law, legal research and writing, and contract law.

 Pass the Bar Exam

-In order to practice law in the U.S., an aspiring lawyer must be licensed.
-For a lawyer to become licensed, they must take and pass the bar in their jurisdiction.
-Some state bar exams are challenging, so you must take time and study for the bar.
+In order to practice law in the U.S., you must pass the bar in your jurisdiction.
+State bar exams are challenging, so you’ll need to spend a significant amount of time preparing for your test.

 Students in law school must absorb as much knowledge as possible because that knowledge will help them pass the bar exam.